Current: Grays 140 – Never Make A Head Bigger Than A Melon at Aberdeen Art Gallery

 Commissioned by LookAgain for “Gray’s 140 Performing the Archive: #Correspondences – Women’s Voices” to create new work in response to the artist-educator, Sylvia Wishart.
-The Grays 140 exhibition will be on display at at Aberdeen Art Gallery from 22nd November 2025 until April 2026.
+The Grays 140 exhibition will be on display at at Aberdeen Art Gallery from 22nd November 2025 until 12th April 2026.
+Curated by Judith Winter and Sally Reaper.

 Bio: